-- 32. A national strategy or policy, either horizontal (fiscal policy or SI policy) or in a given field (entrepreneurship, energy) may influence the implementation of a project especially when sudden, significant changes occur. - 33.
-In order to support EU interventions the Romanian authorities developed and implemented economic policies in order to facilitate access to finance for public and private entities implementing SI projects.
+32. A national strategy or policy, either horizontal (fiscal policy or SI policy) or in a given field (entrepreneurship, energy) may influence the implementation of a project especially when sudden, significant changes occur.

+33. In order to support EU interventions the Romanian authorities developed and implemented economic policies in order to facilitate access to finance for public and private entities implementing SI projects.
 The National Credit Guarantee Fund for SMEs was established in order to support private entities by providing loan guarantees to the bank as a credit facility for SMEs.
 The Fund offers several financial products to provide guarantees (up to 80%) for loans aimed to co-finance SI projects.
-The Fund was supposed to strengthen the capacity of SMEs to mobilize financial resources for SI projects, but because the Fund is overwhelmed by a high number of requests for this type of loan on the part of SMEs and it usually takes months to approve a guarantee, it is rather hampering SMEs project implementation (detailed in the case study, Section 3). - 34.
-Similarly, support for SMEs through the JEREMIE9 initiative a framework for actions designed to promote SME's access to finance was established.
+The Fund was supposed to strengthen the capacity of SMEs to mobilize financial resources for SI projects, but because the Fund is overwhelmed by a high number of requests for this type of loan on the part of SMEs and it usually takes months to approve a guarantee, it is rather hampering SMEs project implementation (detailed in the case study, Section 3).

+34. Similarly, support for SMEs through the JEREMIE initiative - a framework for actions designed to promote SME's access to finance - was established.
 The JEREMIE initiative is funded from SOP IEC and its call for expressions of interest only target financial intermediaries (such a banks, guarantee funds, micro finance providers, and counter-guarantees) to SMEs (final beneficiaries).
-However, the progress of Key Area of Intervention 1.2 Access to Finance for SMEs (in the Sectoral Operational Programme Increase of Economic Competitiveness) is relatively low: the first call of expression of interest was launched in August 2009.
+However, the progress of Key Area of Intervention 1.2 - Access to Finance for SMEs (in the Sectoral Operational Programme Increase of Economic Competitiveness) is relatively low: the first call of expression of interest was launched in August 2009.
 Only two banks submitted expressions of interest.
-No support has been provided to SMEs through the JEREMIE initiative by the cut-off date10, which has a negative effect on SI absorption. - 35.
-The Government recently increased the pre-financing levels for SI implementation to improve access to finance, but beneficiaries still experience difficulties in getting funding.
-When applying for pre-finance private beneficiaries are requested to submit a bank guarantee equivalent to the amount of pre-financing.
-The decision to request a letter of guarantee whereby to refund the advance payment must be made by the MA/IB.
-Banks consider that beneficiaries of European funds should discuss with the bank as early as the project preparation phase, in order to identify their finacing needs, which is a prerequisite for the implementation of the project within the proposed conditions a nd duration.
-However, banks are selective and issue the guarantee letter based on their own risk assessment.
-Projects already approved by MAs and IBs may fail to meet the banks' requirements for collateral (cash or mortgage).
-This impact negatively on private beneficiaries' capacity to mobilize financial resources and in the end jeopardizes project implementation.
+No support has been provided to SMEs through the JEREMIE initiative by the cut-off date, which has a negative effect on SI absorption.

+35. The Government recently increased the pre-financing levels for SI implementation to improve access to finance, but beneficiaries still experience difficulties in getting funding.
+When applying for

-8 In the legislation and in the context.
+&lt;sup>° In the legislation and in the context.

-3 Joint European Resources for Micro to Medium Enterprises
+Joint European Resources for Micro to Medium Enterprises